 Underwater photography is, first and foremost, my hobby.
 I enjoy immensely the challenges and rewards it provides and it allows me to switch off from my day-job in I.T.

 I first learned to dive with Torbay branch of BSAC back in 1987 when I was 13 years old and I have not looked back since.
 Some years were spent with Brixham SAA/BSAC as well as the branch at my university in Cheltenham.
-I am now a Direct member of BSAC.
+I am now a member of Totnes BSAC.

 I started taking an interest in underwater photography when the digital era made it relatively cheap for sport divers to take up the challenge.
 Since then I have used a stream of Canon, Olympus and Fuji cameras.
 I have recently updated my kit to an Olympus E-M1 in an Aquatica AE-M1 housing.
 I find that the micro four-thirds system suits my style of photography perfectly.

 Early photographic influences were from my time spent amongst Freedivers at international competitions; Zena Holloway, Fred Buyle and Axel Scholler were the main photographers from whom I took great inspiration for image making.

 Latter day influences stem from my both my love for the marine habitat and from the open and friendly family of underwater photographer in the UK.
 Paul Naylor’s books have been my bibles over many happy years of shooting identification photos, where as Alex Mustard and Peter Rowlands have provided me with technical, artistic, professional, and ethical inspiration and guidance.

 Much of my spare time is spent exploring new diving/snorkelling sights, from the shore and from my kayak.
 These methods have given me a new perspective on the UK coastline and in-land sites and continue to provide new photographic opportunities.